 The Lin Family

-The Lin Family is our representative for low mountain Dancong tea.
+The Lin Family is our chosen partner for low mountain Dancong tea.
 Unlike our other two producers, they do not posses a storefront in town or formal recognition as any sort of enterprise.
 Hence, we have labeled them as the Lin Family, a group of closely related clansmen who collaborate in tea production.
 Specifically, we are marketing tea from Lin Yuezhen and his brother-in-law Lin Chuancheng.

 Lin Yuezhen, Lin Chuancheng and Lin Shaohui (Chuangcheng’s father) possess together 90 mu of tea fields.
 These three clansmen and their families derive most of their living from tea production.
 However, all of them have diversified their income source at one time or another.
 Lin Yuezhen spent some of his youth working in the city, Lin Chuancheng sells homemade baijiu alongside his tea, and Lin Shaohui, who is now in his sixties, generates some income from renting out his strip of land to an organization of local tea producers.
-This sort of diversification is typical among small-scale farmers worldwide and stands in stark contract to the specialization that has occurred on China’s larger tea operations.
+This sort of diversification is typical among small-scale farmers worldwide and stands in stark contrast to the specialization that has occurred on China’s larger tea operations.

 Above is Mr. Lin processing tea in his home.